Dining

 In time-honoured Oxford tradition, the answer is a little complicated.
 Formals are the smartest event on the College calendar (other than Balls), so generally you can’t go wrong by being as smart as your wardrobe allows, with a couple of exceptions.
 First, unlike some other Colleges, we don’t wear the academic gowns worn for matriculation and exams to Formal Hall.
 Second, the dress code is ‘smart’ but not black tie (unless otherwise specified), which means that tuxedos and bow ties are not typically required (although, in a pinch, you could repurpose a tuxedo without a bow tie as a lounge suit.)

-So, as to what you should wear, the options range from an evening dress, a ‘lounge suit’ (i.e., a suit and regular tie), a smart jacket with non-denim trousers, or formalwear from your own culture/background.
+So, as to what you should wear, the options range from an evening dress, a cocktail dress, a ‘lounge suit’ (i.e., a suit and regular tie), a smart jacket with non-denim trousers, or formalwear from your own culture/background.
 This dress code has sometimes been described as ‘cocktail attire’.
-Please note that there are no gender-specific requirements.
+Please note that there are no gender-specific requirements, and we celebrate expressions of your personality.

 Above all though, don’t worry too much about it—there is a negligible prospect of being turned away at the door, and plenty of scope for flexibility.